JetBrains/compose-multiplatform/tutorials/Web/Style_Dsl/README.md

     }

     // A convenient way to create a class selector
-    // AppStylesheet.container can be used a class name in components val container by style {
+    // AppStylesheet.container can be used as a class in component attrs val container by style {
         color("red")